What is Automation Testing (Ultimate Guide to Start Test Automation)

 Does this statement sound logical to you?

-You try to enter random data in this form which took around 20 minutes.
+You try to enter random data in this form, which will take around 20 minutes.
 Then you press submit.
-Wolla!!
 An error message is shown which looks like an unhandled exception.
-You become very happy.
-You proudly note down the steps and report the bug in your bug management system.
-Great effort, you feel really confident and energetic.
-You continue the testing until the day ends and find some more bugs.
-“Amazing first day”, you thought.
+You note down the steps and report the bug in your bug management system.

 Suggested reading =>> Top Online Automation Testing Courses

 Now comes the next day, the developer has fixed the issue and releases a new version of the build.
-You test the same form with the same steps and you found that the bug is fixed.
-You mark it fixed.
-Great effort.
-You have contributed to the quality of the product by identifying that bug and as this bug is fixed, the quality is improved.
+You test the same form with the same steps and found that the bug is fixed.
+You then mark it as fixed.

 I have a news for you; this is the story of 90% of the manual testers out there.
 You are not different.

 Regression issues are the most painful issues.
 We are humans.
 And we cannot do the same thing with the same energy, speed and accuracy every day.
 This is what machines do.
-This is what automation is required for, in order to repeat the same steps with the same speed, accuracy and energy as they were repeated the first time.

-Automation – A Cost-effective Method for Regression Testing
+Automation – A Cost-Effective Method for Regression Testing

 But when the scripts are ready, they can be executed hundreds of times repeatedly with the same accuracy and rather quickly.
 This will save many hours of manual testing.
-So the cost gradually decreases, and ultimately it becomes a cost-effective method for Regression testing.

-Scenarios which require Automation
+Scenarios That Require Automation

 The above scenario is not the only case when you will need automation testing.
 There are several situations, which cannot be tested manually.